Vicinity Vision Transformer: Conclusion

 \section{Conclusion}

 We have introduced Vicinity Vision Transformer (VVT), a general-purpose vision backbone that produces hierarchical feature representations through a pyramid structure.
-At its core, VVT uses a novel Vicinity Attention Block, which introduces a 2D locality mechanism into the self-attention module.
-We validate that this locality mechanism improves results and helps generate better class activations.
-Further, because Vicinity Attention has linear complexity, it facilitates processing feature maps or input images with higher resolutions.
+At its core, we propose Vicinity Attention, which introduces 2D locality into linear self-attention modules.
+We validate that the locality mechanism improves results and helps generate better class activation.
+Then, targeting the computational bottleneck of the linear attention, we propose a novel Vicinity Attention Block to further reduce computation.
+In addition, because VVT has linear complexity, it facilitates processing feature maps or input images with higher resolutions.
 The proposed VVT has been validated with strong performance on both image classification and semantic segmentation.
 Future work will be aimed at using neural architecture search to further improve upon architectures specifically designed for linear vision transformers.

+\begin{IEEEbiography}[{ }]{Weixuan Sun} Weixuan Sun is a Ph.D student at the Australian National University(ANU), Canberra, Australia.
+He received the double B.E. degrees in Mechatronics engineering and Mechanics engineering from ANU and Beijing Institute of Technology, Beijing, China.
+During his Ph.D he joined Sensetime research as a intern to work on Multi-Modal learning.
+His research interests include weakly-supervised segmentation and efficient transformer. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhen Qin} Zhen Qin is a researcher from Sensetime.
+He received his B.S. degree in mathematics and applied mathematics from Fudan University in 2017 and his M.S. degree in applied statistics from Tsinghua University in 2020.
+His current research areas are Efficient Network Design and Transformer. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hui Deng} Hui Deng is a Ph.D student at the Northwestern Polytechnical University(NWPU).He received the B.E. degree and M.E degree from Northwestern Polytechnical University Xi'an, China in 2019 and 2022 resprctively .
+During his Ph.D he joined sensetime research as a research intern to work on MultiModal Machine Learning.
+His current research interests including gernerative models, non-rigid structure from motion and depth estimation. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jianyuan Wang} Jianyuan Wang is currently a DPhil student in the Visual Geometry Group, University of Oxford.
+He achieved his B.E. degree with first-class honors from the Australian National University in 2019.
+He serves as the reviewer for TPAMI, ICLR, CVPR, ICCV, and so on.
+His research interests include visual geometry and generative modelling. \end{IEEEbiography}